glendonintendo/e-commerce-backend/README.md

 WHEN I test API POST, PUT, and DELETE routes in Insomnia Core THEN I am able to successfully create, update, and delete data in my database
 ```
-### Grading Criteria
-#### Deliverables - 10%  <!-- omit in toc -->
-- [ ] GitHub repository containing application code
-#### Walkthrough Video - 37%  <!-- omit in toc -->
-- [ ] Demonstrates the functionality of the e-commerce back end
-- [ ] Shows all of the technical acceptance criteria being met
-- [ ] Demonstrates how to create the schema from the MySQL shell
-- [ ] Demonstrates how to seed the database from the command line
-- [ ] Demonstrates how to start the application’s server
-- [ ] Demonstrates GET routes for all categories, all products, and all tags being tested in Insomnia Core
-- [ ] Demonstrates GET routes for a single category, a single product, and a single tag being tested in Insomnia Core
-- [ ] Demonstrates POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core
-#### Technical Acceptance Criteria - 40%  <!-- omit in toc -->
-- [ ] Uses MySQL2 and Sequelize to connect to MySQL database
-- [ ] Uses dotenv package to store sensitive data as environment variables
-- [ ] Syncs Sequelize models to MySQL database on server start
-- [ ] Includes column definitions for all four models:
-  - [ ] Category
-    - [ ] id: integer, not null, primary key, auto increment
-    - [ ] category_name: string, not null
-  - [ ] Product
-    - [ ] id: integer, not null, primary key, auto increment
-    - [ ] product_name: string, not null
-    - [ ] price: decimal, not null, validates value is decimal
-    - [ ] stock: integer, not null, default 10, validates value is numeric
-    - [ ] category_id: integer, references Category's id
-  - [ ] Tag
-    - [ ] id: integer, not null, primary key, auto increment
-    - [ ] tag_name: string
-  - [ ] ProductTag
-    - [ ] id: integer, not null, primary key, auto increment
-    - [ ] product_id: integer, references Product's id
-    - [ ] tag_id: integer, references Tag's id
-- [ ] Includes model associations:
-  - [ ] Product belongs to Category
-  - [ ] Category has many Products
-  - [ ] Product belong to many Tags through ProductTags
-  - [ ] Tag belongs to many Products
-#### Repository Quality - 13%  <!-- omit in toc -->
-- [ ] Has unique name
-- [ ] Follows best practices for file structure and naming conventions
-- [ ] Follows best practices for class/id naming conventions, indentation, quality comments, etc.
-- [ ] Contains multiple descriptive commit messages
-- [ ] Contains a high-quality README with description and a link to a walkthrough video

-## TO DO
-- [ ] Define columns in Models:
-  - [ ] Category
-  - [ ] Product
-  - [ ] ProductTag
-  - [ ] Tag
-- [ ] Set up Model relationships
-- [ ] Complete routes
-  - [ ] Category
-  - [ ] Product
-  - [ ] Tag
-- [ ] Setup .env file with MySQL info